Unbanned Bible Publications

 Silence the wailing of dreadfully hungry, diseased little children and the whispered prayers of desperate mothers.
 Hide from the thousands upon thousands of huge, tortured eyes, staring hopelessly from skin-covered skulls.
 Refuse the thousands of bony, begging little hands.
 Abandon the limp but living skeletons, helplessly wasting away under canvas without something to relieve their pain.
 Hush their mourning!
 Do not listen as some scream with grief and tear their clothes in sorrow, while others sit stark-faced with clenched lips.
 Blot out their wavering hymns.
 Then turn away from rows upon rows of shallow graves where thousands upon thousands of skeleton-bodies are layered with earth.
 Most are babies, toddlers and children under 15 years of age.

 Never mind the dead; their fight is over.
-Pay attention to the women, staring into space, whispering a sinister lullaby while rocking their dying babies in their arms, “Siembamba, Mamma se kindjie… Draai sy nek om, gooi hom in die sloot… Trap op sy kop dan is hy dood!”
+Pay attention to the women, starkly staring into space, whispering a sinister lullaby while rocking their dead babies in their arms, “Siembamba, Mamma se kindjie… Draai sy nek om, gooi hom in die sloot… Trap op sy kop dan is hy dood!”
 (I am a baby, Mamma’s little baby… Wring his neck and toss him in a trench.
 Trudge on his head and he is dead!”)
+Why would any mother sing such a ghastly lullaby of infanticide (the murdering of babies) — unless those poor, innocent infants were the completely unacceptable by product of war rape and/or even the mothers selling of their bodies to the soldiers for meager portions of food?

 If possible, forget the haunted, expressionless faces of those who miraculously survive.
-However, remember to erect memorials for the thousands upon thousands of white and non-white women, children, old men and prisoners of war, who perish under British torture in the Hell Camps.
+However, remember to erect memorials for the thousands upon thousands of white and non-white women, children, and old men, who perish under British torture in the Hell Camps.
 Then, do not forget to erect another memorial for those who suffer and die unnoticed.
 Those, whose deaths are never recorded, because British commanders force down statistics on deaths in the camps.

-While listening to lame excuses and the denying of war-crime guilt, let us at least remember the Afrikaner and African men on commando.
-Cold, starved and battling to the brink of collapse, some are impoverished to a state where they have to wear grain bags.
+Ignoring Britain’s excuses and the denying of war-crime guilt, let us at least remember the Afrikaner and African men on commando.
+Cold, starved, and battling against half a million invading forces until they find themselves on the brink of collapse, some are impoverished to a state where they have to wear grain bags.
 They must sleep under the open sky in all weather conditions.
-Every moment of their lives, they are in danger of mutilation, capture, starvation and death.
+Every moment of their lives, they are in danger of mutilation, capture, starvation, and death.
 The measly medical care at their disposal at the beginning of the war has quickly withered away.
-Their wounded have no hospitals, doctors and nurses to take care of them.
-With the women incarcerated and everything on the farms blackened with fire, the Boers leave their wounded on the battleground in the hope that the British would care for them as prisoners of war.
-Wounded that fall into English hands are often neglected and treated with disdain.
+Their wounded have no hospitals, doctors, and nurses to take care of them.
+With the women and children incarcerated and everything on the farms blackened by fire, the Boers must leave their wounded on the battleground in the hope that the British would take care for them as prisoners of war.
+Wounded that fall into English hands are often neglected, treated with disdain, and even executed on capture or surrender — like the many men and young boys whom ‘heroes’ such as “Breaker Morant, Peter Handcock, George Witton, Henry Picton, Captain Alfred Taylor and Major Robert Lenehan of the Bushveldt Carbineers (BVC), an irregular regiment of mounted rifles,” callously murder instead of taking captive — [Wikipedia.]

 Now, feel the helpless anger and desperate sorrow of Boer commandos as they arrive on farms that had been ‘scorched’ some days earlier.
 The tail-wagging dogs and meowing cats will never come to greet them again.
 The commando finds their fly-infested bodies scattered among the heaps of rubble in the burnt backyard.
 In vain, they call for their loved ones and workers.
 They search futilely for something usable among their charred belongings and the burnt-out ruins of their homes.
 Look into the tear-stained eyes of men who once had been ordinary farmers.
 They weep silently for their sweethearts, wives, children, sisters, mothers and fathers; shoulders sagging and jaws clenched.